 1 Create a statement of direction that works for you

-Something that reflects what you want in your life, or where you want to go.
+Write down something that reflects what you want in your life, or where you want to go.

 Now, whichever way you set your direction: